isabella232/MCW-Template-Cloud-Workshop/README.md

 # Microsoft Cloud Workshop Template

 **UNDER CONSTRUCTION** This respository is the template for Microsoft Cloud Workshop (MCW) content.
 Each workshop is maintained in its own repository.
 This repository contains the template for creating a new workshop and a pointer to the individual cloud workshop repositories.
-Each workshop is named 'MCW-workshop-topic-name`  and can be found in https://github.com/Microsoft/MCW-workshop-topic-name
+Each workshop is named `MCW-workshop-topic-name`  and can be found in https://github.com/Microsoft/MCW-workshop-topic-name

 ## Maintained Workshops
 Here is the list of workshops currently being maintained, before creating a new workshop, determine if the work you would like to do is better captured as part of these workshops: